pablordoricaw/mv_dwnlds/README.md

 # Path to new download directory where downloads will be moved to
 dst_dir: /Users/pablordoricaw/Descargas/

-# File that will not be moved from default downloads directory
+# Files that will not be moved from default downloads directory
+ignore_files:
-ignore_file: README!.txt
+  - README!.txt
+  - .DS_Store

 ##                  ##
 # macOS Agent config #